 - Dr. Tammy Leonard (University of North Texas) - behavioral economics

-- Dr. Sandi Pruitt (UTSouthwestern Medical School) - cancer research among low-income population
+- Dr. Sandi Pruitt (UTSouthwestern Medical School) - social epidemiology and the health of vulnerable populations

 - Antonio Lopez (UTSouthwestern Medical School) - nutritional knowledge of SNAP (formerly Food Stamps) recipients